Luggage Storage Paddington Station

 Paddington Station is a London terminus with two trains going to Heathrow Airport: The Heathrow Express travels non-stop at a premium fare, while Heathrow Connect takes the same route but calls at most intermediate stations.
 From Paddington Station, you have direct access to King’s Cross Station, Victoria Station, Liverpool Street Station, and Waterloo Station.
 Paddington bag storage is often needed since it connects to so many other major stations.

 Platforms 6 and 7 are dedicated to the Heathrow Express.
-Flight information display screen for airline passengers are provided at the Heathrow Express ticket office near these platforms.
+Flight information display screens for airline passengers are provided at the Heathrow Express ticket office near these platforms.

 The ticket office at Paddington Station is open 24 hours and is run by Great Western Railway.
 You’ll find ticket machines are all around the concourse.
 The station also offers toilets and baby changing all cost 30p and are before the ticket barrier.
 Wi-Fi is available with, pay as you go, wireless internet access from BT Wi-Fi.